Join CCR at Netroots Nation 2018 for this important discussion, which will take place in Room 210.

 In 2017, under court order, the Department of Homeland Security and FBI turned over hundreds of pages of emails, reports, policies and other documents to the Center for Constitutional Rights and Color Of Change.
 These documents reveal government surveillance of the Movement for Black Lives, and Black activists and organizers.
 They show how federal agencies characterized protesters as “Black Supremacist Extremists” and portrayed protected First Amendment protest activity as inciting violence to justify surveillance.
 These documents also reveal for the first time the existence of a report produced by the DHS Intelligence and Analysis office called the “Race Paper” and that is entirely blacked out in reliance on the National Security Act.

-Moderated by Marbre Stahly-Butts, Law for Black Lives
+Moderated by Marbre Stahly-Butts, Co-Director of Law for Black Lives

 You can find out more about CCR’s work on our Color of Change v.
 DHS case page.